jmurphy0/hmwk-8-ReadmeGenerator/Readme.md

   install with i npm

   ## Usage
   This will overwrite any exsiting readme files in root dir.
-Please see the video linked https://github.com/jmurphy0/hmwk-8-ReadmeGenerator/blob/master/Develop/assets/hmwk8Readme.mov?raw=true
+Please see the video linked below.

   ## Testing
   test in node